strangerstudios/paid-memberships-pro/readme.txt

 9. Advanced settings for updating non-member messages, optionally show excerpts or filter content, use reCAPTCHA, and a Terms of Service checkbox.

 == Changelog ==
+= 2.12.2 - 2023-08-13
+* BUG FIX: Fixed issue where some advanced settings added by Add Ons weren't applying properly.
+Resave and try again. #2571
+* ENHANCEMENT: Improving the LifterLMS Streamline functionality. #2572

 = 2.12.1 - 2023-08-07 =
 * BUG FIX: Fixed issue where password reset attempts may incorrectly show that the user's password reset key is invalid. #2561 (@dparker1005, @andrewlimaza)